agBeta/jammed-together/cheatsheets/docs/REST.md

 *from [disscussion in undici issue (2022)](https://github.com/nodejs/undici/issues/1463):*

 *aeharding*
-Hello!
+Hello.
 I'm confused.
 I was using nodejs v18.0 fetch and I could get the Set-Cookie header just fine.
 However now I cannot when I upgraded to nodejs v18.2.
 I see it when doing a console.log() of response.headers, but response.headers.get('set-cookie') doesn't work.
 I understand that that's the fetch API standard, but that standards seems like it was designed for a browser, and not Node.
 So I guess the fetch API is simply not compatible with my use case and I must use a third party library?